aboldguess/the-42nd/README.md

 - Side quests and a rogues gallery for uploaded media
 - Admin authentication and dashboard endpoints
 - Team colour schemes and profile management
+- QR-coded links for all clues and side quests

 ## Development notes
 - Client source in `client/` built with React